cch1999/posecheck/README.md

 ## Data from the paper

-The data for the paper can be found at the following Zenodo link:
+The data for the paper can be found at the following Zenodo link and place in the `data` directory.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10208912.svg)](https://doi.org/10.5281/zenodo.10208912)